The Pultrusion Report | Tencom

 3. Transportation: Applied in automotive parts and railway components

-Understanding the characteristics and applications of pultruded fiberglass is crucial when comparing it to other manufacturing methods like extrusion.
+Understanding the characteristics and applications of pultruded fiberglass is crucial when comparing it with other manufacturing methods, such as extrusion.

 Exploring Extruded Fiberglass